ishjosl/Portfolio_website/README.md

 # Personal Portfolio
-Welcome to my personal portfolio!
+Welcome to my portfolio!
 This project showcases my skills, projects, and experiences as a developer.
 Here, you can find information about my work, contact details, and links to my social media profiles.
 ## Table of Contents
 - Features
 - Technologies Used